uber/kraken/README.md

 - Build-Index
   - Mapping of the human-readable tag to blob digest
   - No consistency guarantees: the client should use unique tags
-  - Powers image replication between clusters (simply duplicated queues with retry)
+  - Powers image replication between clusters (simple duplicated queues with retry)
   - Stores tags as files on disk backed by pluggable storage (e.g. S3, GCS, ECR)

 # Benchmark